Things to Consider When Looking for an Apartment in Japan

 Cons: Your experience will heavily depend on your housemates, limited privacy.

 Sharehouses are starting to become popular in Japan, and even Japanese people are starting to move into them.
 They’re essentially big houses with private rooms, with the rest of the facilities such as the kitchen and bathroom shared with others.
 Sharehouses are common in the busier areas of Tokyo and the rent will be cheaper than an apartment.
-If you are looking for a lot of privacy then shared houses are not a great option but they are good for practising Japanese with your housemates!
+If you are looking for a lot of privacy then shared houses are not a great option but they are good for practicing Japanese with your housemates!

 Pros: Your own place, can find something that meets your specific demands.